McDonald’s Corporation (MCD) Analysis & Opinions from Experts

 McDonald’s Corporation (MCD) Insider Activity

-McDonald’s Corporation disclosed in a document filed with the SEC on Feb 01 that Gross Marion K. (EVP-Chief Supply Chain Officer) sold a total of 1,396 shares of the company’s common stock.
-The trade occurred on Feb 01 and was made at $265.44 per share for $0.37 million.
-Following the transaction, the insider now directly holds 308.0 shares of the MCD stock.
+McDonald’s Corporation disclosed in a document filed with the SEC on Feb 17 that Hoovel Catherine A. (SVP – Corporate Controller) sold a total of 2,876 shares of the company’s common stock.
+The trade occurred on Feb 17 and was made at $270.00 per share for $0.78 million.
+Following the transaction, the insider now directly holds 1184.0 shares of the MCD stock.

 McDonald’s Corporation (MCD): Who are the competitors?